felt/js-sdk/docs/api/types/type-aliases/LayersGetLayersResponse.md

 > **LayersGetLayersResponse**: (`null` \| `object`)[]

-The response from the `layers.getLayers` method.
+The response from the `getLayers` method.

 ## Remarks